- It is a unique device on the market aimed at the deaf community, information, manuals and all video tutorials are subtitled and accompanied by LSE.

 Regarding the performance of the system, and the time between the arrival of the warning to the application and the peripherals is very short, approximately 4 seconds, within our test scenario.

-The Visualfy solution aims to reinforce the accessibility of people with differential abilities by applying the use of information and communication technologies (ICT) to avoid the generation of new barriers and eliminate existing ones.
-The device is designed specifically for deaf people, although we have found that the tool can be very useful for hearing and blind people, with personalized vibration alerts.
+The Visualfy solution aims to reinforce the accessibility of people with differential capacities by applying the use of information and communication technologies (ICT) to avoid the generation of new barriers and eliminate existing ones.
+The device is designed specifically for deaf people, although we have found the tool can be very useful for hearing and blind people, with personalized vibration alerts.

 The sections and contents of the Visualfy website, mobile application and video tutorials are adapted: